obliviousmonkey1/NourishNet/README.md

 *WE STRONGLY ADVISE USING THE VISUAL STUDIO CODE IDE.
 THIS README IS CATERED TOWARDS THAT.
 IF YOU ARE USING ANOTHER IDE, SOME THINGS MAY BE SLIGHTLY DIFFERENT.*

-[WINDOWS & MAC - PART 1 - Installing Files]
+[WINDOWS - PART 1 - Installing Files]
 P.S.
 DO NOT place these files in your program files folder on your C Drive, as that is a protected folder.
 Just put it in your C Drive out of any folder.
 For the files that are zips, extract them.

 1. Install the latest version of java.
 This should be found on the website: https://www.java.com/download/ie_manual.jsp

 2. Now Install javafx.
-This should be found on the website: https://gluonhq.com/products/javafx/ Select version 22, and for the appropiate OS (E.g if your device is on windows, select the download for windows)
+This should be found on the website: https://gluonhq.com/products/javafx/ Select version 22, snd select the download for windows

 3. Finally install maven.
 This should be found on the website: https://maven.apache.org/download.cgi Install the binary zip archive.

-*SCROLL DOWN FOR THE REST OF THE PARTS FOR MAC.
-THEY WILL BE AFTER THE WINDOWS' PARTS*

 [WINDOWS - Part 2 - Setting up your environment variables]